 Try approaching local businesses, particularly nurseries, landscape suppliers or garden centres, to see if they can offer any sort of discount, sponsorship or donation to your gardening club.
 It is worth clearing this with the school in advance and checking if they have any existing corporate sponsors who could be contacted.

 If you are writing to any companies, make sure you call and check the correct person you should address your request to and be prepared to follow up with a phone call.
+Even better, you could ask children to write the letters as part of a KS2 literacy lesson.

 It is also worth letting potential sponsors know how their support will be acknowledged - for example in a newsletter distributed to all parents - and that you will be contacting the local media to publicise the donation.